 Emma: Yes Greenly Campground for camping and rock pools and that sort of thing was amazing.
 And I think La Wilin bar showgrounds on the mid-north coast of new south Wales, that was really cool.
 It was so green the grass.
 Oh my gosh.
 If you know, you know okay.
 And grass, the grass is incredible.
 And they were really lovely and the town was great.
 Yeah, I think they’re probably the top three.

 Travis: Yeah, For sure.

-Emma: I will add Streaky bay was great, but I think that’s because we found the Eyre peninsula so unexpectedly remote.
+Emma: I will add Streaky Bay was great, but I think that’s because we found the Eyre peninsula so unexpectedly remote.
 When we hit a town again, we were like, oh, like it was so great.
 And it is really beautiful.
 They have beautiful cafes and shops and things like that.
-So streaky caravan park is just like a quick walk or rides into town.
+So streaky caravan park is just like a quick walk or ride into town.
 We ate at the pub, like, yeah, that was really good.
-Just because it’s like such a taste of civilized after so little of it.
+Just because it’s like such a taste of civilisation after so little of it.

 Where is the best place you’ve ever been?

 Emma: I feel like we kind of answered that in the best camping spot